emaphis/FunctionalProgrammingUsingFSharp/src/Chapter04/Section_04_03.md

 val suml: _arg1: int list -> int
 ```

-In evaluating the function for $suml xs$, F# scans the clauses and selects the first clause where the argument matches the pattern.
+In evaluating the function for $suml \space xs$, F# scans the clauses and selects the first clause where the argument matches the pattern.

 $$
 \begin{align*}